-- Your characters are social outsiders, they are unhappy, depressed … Do you think in real life it’s necessary for a person to experience similar feelings in order to be able to climb a little higher and see a little further?
-Or at least get a bonus in the form of a change for the better?
+- - Your characters are social outsiders, they are unhappy, depressed … Do you think in real life it’s necessary to person to experience similar feelings in order to be able to climb a little higher and see a little further?
+Or at least get a bonus in the form of changing to better?

 - I think it’s important to value feelings of safety and happiness in general- I think that once you’ve experienced the fear and isolation that come from situations that work in opposition to these things, you gain a perspective on how necessary they really are and how easily they can all just slip, or be taken, away.
 I’m not sure if you have to feel the darkness of emotional damage to be able to achieve true clarity in your life, but I think that once you’ve stared into your own cold self-destructive abyss and survived it, you will certainly be motivated to keep those lights turned on, as they say, anyway you can, so you can always find your way back to someplace warm when the temperature drops too low.